 My imagination has since then lost its magical power, I now have lost the drive to win others for my ideas and beliefs.
 Maybe because I understand better why it’s almost impossible to share value systems, beliefs and interests.
 Imagination is personal and the unimaginable no-thing or un-ground is impersonal and neutral.
 It’s a well known fact that an open neutral and impersonal attitude is needed to make people work together for the same cause.
 See: creative interventions and leadership.

 During that magical moment in France I probably made a leep from personal to impersonal awareness.
 The rustle of the soft wind in the trees, fragrances and the colours of the sunset I experienced then, are sensations that can be shared with others present.
 They are therefore neutral and impersonal.
 But emotions coming forward out of these sensations are personal and can not be shared.
 Like the fear of losing presence or peacefulness.
-Thoughts and feelings are always linked to former experiences in the past or possible threatening outcomes in the future.
+Thoughts and feelings are always linked to (painful) experiences in the past or possible threatening outcomes in the future.
 They are in fact a personal or emotional way to give meaning to outer challenges.
-The more our mind uses this to create some kind of control or clarity, the more it looses contact with reality, which is extremely unhealthy.
+The more our mind uses emotions to create some kind of control or clarity, the more it looses contact with reality, which is extremely unhealthy.

 Our mind is addicted to anticipating possible threats and terrorizes us with anxiety and worries and finally all kinds of illnesses like depressions, burn outs, migraines or constant weariness.
 Stress is the main sickening factor here.
 Stress directly attacks our immune system.
 Chronic illnesses are the number one medical issue in the Western world today.